thelondonsmiths/Solex_ser_recon_EN/README.md

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).
 The number corresponds to the width of a window in hundreds of pixels for the creation of a "flat".
 The default setting of 3 seems to work well for most spectral lines.
 Very wide defects may be improved by using a higher value.
+It is recommended to use the lowest setting possible that removes visible lines defects.

+"Stubborn transversalium" can be used in the lines are unusually strong.
+The function can introduce artefacts so should be used sparingly.

+"De-vignette" will attempt to equalise the illumination along the slit.
+This function is unlikely to introduce artefacts but it is possible it will attempt to overly lighten the very edges of the sun.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction is desired.